Ai Weiwei: Trace

 (2014) Consisting of 176 2D-portraits in Lego which are set onto a large floor space, Trace was commissioned by the FOR-SITE Foundation, the United States National Park Service and the Golden Gate Park Conservancy.
 The original installation was at Alcatraz Prison in San Francisco Bay; the 176 portraits being of various political prisoners and prisoners of conscience.
 After seeing one million visitors during its one-year display at Alcatraz, the installation was moved and put on display at the Hirshhorn Museum in Washington, D.C. (in a modified form; the pieces had to be arranged to fit the circular floor space).
 The display at the Hirshhorn ran from 28 June 2017 – 1 January 2018.
 The display also included two versions of his wallpaper work The Animal That Looks Like a Llama but Is Really an Alpaca and a video running on a loop.

 The 2019 documentary film Yours Truly covered the creation of Trace and an associated exhibit, Yours Truly, also at Alcatraz, where visitors could write postcards to be sent to selected political prisoners.

 Law of the Journey

 (2017) As the culmination of Ai's experiences visiting 40 refugee camps in 2016, Law of the Journey featured an all-black, 230 ft inflatable boat carrying 258 faceless refugee figures.
 The art piece is currently on display at the National Gallery in Prague until 7 January 2018.

 Two Iron Trees at The Shrine of Book

 (2017) Permanent exhibit, unique setting of two Iron Trees from now on frame the Shrine of the Book in Jerusalem, Israel where Dead Sea Scrolls are preserved.

 Journey of Laziz

-(2017) The exhibition was on the view in the Israel Museum until the end of October 2017.
+(2017) The exhibition was on view in the Israel Museum until the end of October 2017.
 Journey of Laziz is a video installation, showing the mental breakdown and overall suffering of a tiger living in the "world's worst zoo" in Gaza.